Materials Science and Nanotechnology

 Deputy Director: Prof. Cristiana Di Valentin

-It is mandatory for the PhD students to obtain 8 formative credits (CFUs) in the three years from courses, seminars, and summer schools.
-Among them, from 2 to 4 CFU must be chosen among the courses on soft skills organized by the doctorate school of the University.
-Every year the student has to present a written report on her/his research activity and give an oral presentation.
+It is mandatory for the PhD students to obtain 11 formative credits (CFUs) in the three years from courses, Among them, 8 CFUs must be chosen among the specific courses organized by the Phd Program, while 3 must be chosen among the interdisciplinary courses on soft skills organized by the doctorate school of the University.
+Every year the student is required to present a written report on her/his research activity and give an oral presentation.

 All the educational activities offered are available on e-learning platform: https://elearning.unimib.it/course/index.php?categoryid=6410